 As an ingredient, matcha is quite a finicky ingredient.
 Expose it to light and the atmosphere too long, it will oxidize and lose flavor.
-Use the wrong temperature water to mix it up, it may become unpleasant and bitter.
+Use the wrong water temperature for matcha tea, it may become unpleasant and bitter.
 Try to stir it using only a spoon?
 You are likely to end up with a clumpy mess.
-Here are 5 common mistakes and how to avoid them.
+Here are 5 common matcha preparation mistakes and how to avoid them.

-The best temperature is usually specific to the blend of matcha, but a good rule of thumb is to use 176F (80C) water.
+The best water temperature for matcha is usually specific to the blend of matcha.
+However, a good rule of thumb is to use 176F (80C) water.
 For example, we would say that 140F (60C) water is the best temperature to enjoy our Fragrant Yame Blend, but it also tastes good using 176F (80C) water.
 Trust us, the extra effort is worth it.
 If you need a step by step guide to preparing the perfect cup of usucha, we have a detailed guide here.

 The best way to get water at precise temperatures is to get a variable temperature water kettle.
 But if you don’t have one, just bring water to a boil and let it cool at room temperature for 5 minutes.
 In Japan, there are special vessels called Yuzamashi.
-These are open top bowls with spouts and handles which function as water coolers.
-The large exposed top lets boiling water cool quickly so the water in these vessels (known as yuzamashi) can be used for making tea.
-You can add boiling water to a bowl and let it rest for several minutes to achieve a similar effect.
+These are open top bowls with spouts and handles.
+The large exposed top lets boiling water cool quickly so the water in these vessels can be used for making matcha tea.
+You can add boiling water to a bowl and let it rest for several minutes to achieve a similar effect

 On the other hand, there is no lower limit for water temperature when preparing matcha.
-If you want to make cold brew matcha, go ahead and use cold water.
-What if you’re making a matcha latte?
-The same rules apply, the only difference being that you use 176F (80C) water if you’re trying to make a hot matcha latte and room temperature / cold water if you’re making an iced matcha latte.
+If you want to make cold brew matcha, go ahead and mix the matcha powder in cold water.
+What if you’re making a matcha latte? ?
+Honestly, we find no difference.
+However, you may want to use hotter water if you’re trying to make a hot matcha latte and room temperature / cold water if you’re making an iced matcha latte.

 2. Using too much or too little matcha

 Matcha is made of the whole leaf.
 Therefore, a little matcha goes a long way.
 1 teaspoon or 2 grams of matcha is actually a lot of matcha.
 If you mix this into less than 6 oz of water, it will taste quite strong.
 So how much matcha powder to use exactly?
-If you are a beginner, we recommend you drink matcha in progressive steps as you grow to appreciate the flavors.
+If you are a matcha beginner, we recommend you drink matcha in progressive steps as you grow to appreciate the flavors.
 Stick to the suggested ratios in the recipes and you should not go wrong.

-Start with thinner and more diluted matcha-based beverages, or even add sugar and milk if you think that helps.
-Do these things first and gain an understanding of the complex flavors at work.
+You can always start with more diluted matcha-based beverages, or even add sugar and milk if you think that helps.
+Start mild, and gain an understanding of the complex flavors at work.
 If you enjoy them, explore thicker matcha teas and experiment as you go along.

 3. Using the wrong kind of matcha

-We recommend sticking to matcha made in Japan, but you should also pay attention to things like where in Japan it was produced, when it was harvested and what cultivar it was made from.
+We also recommend sticking to matcha made in Japan.But you should also pay attto where in Japan it was produced, when it was harvested and what cultivar it was made from.
 For our matcha products, we recommend that you use our “culinary” grades when making a matcha based dessert where there are more than 4 ingredients.
-For everything else, you should use one of our “ceremonial” matcha.
+For everything else, you should use one of our “ceremonial grade” matcha.
 If in doubt, simply contact us over email or any of our social media channels.
 We are more than happy to provide guidance on which blend is most appropriate for your needs.

 4. Mixing matcha the wrong way

 If you do not own a bamboo whisk or find it inconvenient to use, there are still other workarounds to easily mix matcha and water.
-Our favourite workaround is to add water and matcha to a water bottle.
-All you need to do to mix them up is to close the bottle and shake it vigorously for a minute.
+Our favorite matcha whisk alternative is to use an electric frother or the “bottle shake” method is perfect for those who are always on the go.

 5. Storing matcha the wrong way

-After opening a can of matcha, we usually store it in the fridge.
-This keeps it fresh for up to 6 months.
+After opening a can of matcha, it’s recommended that you store your matcha in the fridge.
+This keeps the matcha fresh for up to 6 months.
 We try to finish matcha within 2 months after opening a can.
-If you are like us and have many open cans of matcha in your fridge at any one time, one good hack is to write down the date you first opened the bag of matcha.
+If you are like us and have many open cans of matcha in your fridge at any one time, here’s a handy tip.
+Write down the date you first opened the bag of matcha.

 Need more detailed guidance?
 Talk to us!